Ultimate Guide to Practicing Medicine in Canadaby Dr. Kayla Wolofsky

-Here is a big picture overview of how to practice medicine abroad in Canada.
-Our later posts detail province-specific information for Ontario, British Columbia, and Quebec (the provinces with the most immigrants).
+Here’s a big picture overview of how to practice medicine abroad in Canada.
+Our later posts detail province-specific information for Ontario, British Columbia, and Quebec.

 British Columbia has similar criteria as Ontario for obtaining a provisional license, though they do expect you to take the Canadian boards, known as the Royal College exams, and advance to a full medical license within a specific period of time.

 Some provinces require the total length of postgraduate training to be equivalent to that in Canada.
 For example, Internal Medicine Residency in Canada is 4 years, compared to 3 years in the US.
 Emergency Medicine training in Canada is 5 years, compared to 4 years in the US.
 For a US-trained physician, fellowship training contributes to this requirement.
 For example, three years of internal medicine residency and a one-year fellowship in palliative care meets the 4-year requirement for postgraduate training in internal medicine.
 This may also be considered on a case-by-case basis based on your training and years of experience.